KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 export default withRouter(Callback);
 ```

-In this snippet, you are still using the loading variable from the store to track when `auth0` client has been initialized because of it’s asynchronous nature.
-Once the loading variable changes value signalling the completion of the `auth0` client initialization the life cycle method `componentWillUpdate` runs and handles the callback redirection, gets the user token, sets the token in the store and redirects the user to products page.
+In this snippet, you are using the `loading` object from the store to track when the `auth0` client has been initialized because of its asynchronous nature.
+Once the value of the`loading` object changes (signalling the completion of the `auth0` client initialization), the life cycle method `componentWillUpdate` runs.
+This function handles the callback redirection, stores the token in the store and redirects the user to the products page.

 Now, open your `src/App.js` file.
 First, add these to the import section:

 ```JavaScript
 // src/App.js

 import Login from "./components/Auth/Login" import Callback from "./callback/Callback"
 ```